Detroit sports travel guide

 Downtown Detroit is full of lots and structures that sports fans can use.
 Despite their downtown locations, Comerica Park and Ford Field have sizable parking lots as well, though cheaper options can typically be found around downtown, as can free or metered street parking on a number of streets within a few blocks of the venues.

-For Little Caesars Arena, a large parking structure was constructed alongside the arena.
+For Little Caesars Arena, a large parking structure was constructed alongside the arena, but cheaper parking can typically be found across the freeway, in some of the same lots that service the other two venues.

-Even if your reason for coming to Detroit is sports travel, the region has so much more to offer.
-Here are just some of the things to see:
+Even if your reason for coming to Detroit is sports travel, the region has so much more to offer, so here’s a guide to some of the things to experience when you’re not watching the region’s teams in action:

 Arguably the most interesting part of Detroit’s downtown is Greektown, a vibrant area within walking distance of Comerica Park and Ford Field.
-Historic sites, popular eateries and even a couple of casinos are contained within, and you’ll find many fellow fans in the district before or after Tigers, Lions and Red Wings games.
+Historic sites, popular eateries and even a couple of casinos are contained within, and you’ll find many fellow fans in the district before or after games.

 Try a taste of Detroit